-The software developer will create three different options for the app's "desktop" icon, based on the overall design scheme of the app.
-All icon options should be representative of Kabul Municipality, which may mean including an image of a local historical or cultural significance.
-The design team will choose one and make adjustments with input from Kabul Municipality.
+The software developer will create three different options for the app's "desktop" icon, based on the Kabul Municipality app icon.
+All icon options should be representative of four Regional Hub Municipalities, which may mean including an image of local historical or cultural significance.
+The design team will choose one and make adjustments with input from Regional Hub Municipalities.
 As an example, the three icons developed for the apps in Guatemala are below.